 On the surface, businesses and yearbooks share little in common: one makes money, the other makes memories.
 Where they do intertwine is their mutual struggle to harness the ever-elusive power of social media.
 And with how rapidly the social networking map has changed over the past decade, it’s easy to see why.
-But reports continue to show that photo sharing is the hottest trend throughout social media, especially among teens.
+But reports continue to show that photo and video sharing is the hottest trend throughout social media, especially among teens.
 As a yearbook supervisor, you’re probably wondering how you could use this to make your yearbook more exciting and more relevant to students of the social media generation.

 If you can’t imagine adding yet another task to your clipboard, we’ve compiled a list of eight undeniable reasons why you should be using Instagram to your advantage to create a modern and artsy yearbook that students will relate to and, more importantly, will want to buy.